openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 - Extra authorization: Any additional components scheduling to control plane nodes that are not in the default list of authorized service accounts and users can extend the list through `config.openshift.io/v1/scheduler` singleton object.

 ### Drawbacks

-The idea is to find the best form of an argument why this enhancement should _not_ be implemented.
-What trade-offs (technical/efficiency cost, user experience, flexibility, supportability, etc) must be made in order to implement this?
-What are the reasons we might not want to undertake this proposal, and how do we overcome them?
-Does this proposal implement a behavior that's new/unique/novel?
-Is it poorly aligned with existing user expectations?
-Will it be a significant maintenance burden?
-Is it likely to be superceded by something else in the near future?

 - Any control-plane or critical component owner needs to be aware of this functionality.
 Forgetting to extend the list of authorized service accouts and users might cause these components to fail to start properly.
   - **TODO: exercise every control-plane and critical component while the admission plugin is enabled and enforcing to get a list of must-have service accounts and users required to run the components correctly.**